 Another place of interest associated with the Kiln River was Poulraddy, which was a little riverine harbour.
 Near Blackpool Church the river goes underground and proceeds under the Watercourse Road.
-It sees the light of day again at the other side of Watercourse Road, about level with the former Denny’s bacon factory.
+It sees the light of day again at the other side of Watercourse Road.
 Here it worked Archdeacon’s Mills and next comes the strange little backwater known far and near as Poulraddy Harbour.

 This is a name which Blackpool folk at home and abroad are all familiar with, but nobody seems to know its origin, or when it first came into use.
 Some people even use the name Poulraddy to describe the entire Kiln River.